xf3227/peds2019/README.md

 Please note that the dependencies may require Python 3.6 or greater.
 It is recommemded to install and maintain all packages by using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
 For the installation of GPU accelerated PyTorch, additional effort may be required.
 Please check the official websites of [PyTorch](https://pytorch.org/get-started/locally/) and [CUDA](https://developer.nvidia.com/cuda-downloads) for detailed instructions.

+### Installation

+This is a lightweight tool targetting the specific problem of antibody nativeness quantification, thus no sophisticated installation routine is required.
+All you need is to place it into your project repository and import at need.
+If you want to put it somewhere else, please check out [importlib](https://docs.python.org/3/library/importlib.html) module.

 ## How to use

 These instructions will help you properly configure and use the tool either through function-call or command-line.
 For detailed usage of the parameters, you may refer to [Documentation](#documentation) section.